 One subject that has long been the bane of claims adjusters is workers’ comp psychological injuries.

-Earlier this week, I included mention of a session at the upcoming WCRI Annual Conference on mental injuries resulting from an on the job injury.
+Earlier this week, I included a mention of a session at the upcoming WCRI Annual Conference on mental injuries resulting from an on-the-job injury.
 Please do not think that I disbelieve or have never accepted a resulting mental injury from a Workers Comp file.

-I have accepted and paid benefits on Physical> Mental claims.
+I have accepted and paid benefits on Physical and mental claims.
 A brain-injured claimant can easily have mental concerns for many years after a Workers Comp injury.
 These types of claims baffle many new adjusters.

 Two schools of thought exist in many claims departments.
 One opinion is that no psychological injuries should be accepted on any claim unless a very extreme circumstance exists on the claim.